csci338/fall2024/pages/_assignments/lab05.md

     wget https://www.google.com
     ```

     If it worked, an `index.html` file should have been copied to your local directory.
 Use the `cat` command to view it.
 Then remove it using the `rm` command.

+6. Finally, list all of the packages that brew manages on your Mac as follows:
+    ```bash
+    brew list
+    ```

 ### Exercise 1(a).2: Updating and Removing Packages
 1. Update all installed packages using:<br><br>